Radio Srbac

 Radio Srbac or Радио Србац is a Bosnian local public radio station, broadcasting from Srbac, Bosnia and Herzegovina.

 It was launched in 1974 by the municipal council of Srbac.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.
-This radio station broadcasts a variety of programs such as local news, music, sport and talk shows.
-Program is mainly produced in Serbian language.
+It broadcasts programs including local news, music, sport and talk shows, mainly produced in Second.

-Estimated number of listeners of Radio Srbac is around 15.707.
-Radiostation is also available in neighboring Croatia.
+The estimated number of listeners is around 15,707.
+It is also available in neighboring Croatia.